Main Content Region

 Reviewed By: Administrative Council on

-The Office of Strategic Communications is responsible for maintaining timely and accurate information about university activities and events that are of general interest to the campus community as well as the public at large.
-The office routinely researches, verifies and generates information about activities and events, which are publicized on the campus' main webpage, the news webpage, and shared with the campus community.
+The Office of Strategic Communication is responsible for maintaining timely and accurate information about university activities and events that are of general interest to the campus community as well as the public at large.
+The office routinely researches, verifies, and generates information about activities and events, which are publicized on the campus' main webpage, the news web page and shared with the campus community, local, regional, state, and national news media, and the public.
 Therefore, it is natural for the office to assume responsibility for coordinating and executing information for the electronic marquee situated at the University Parkway entrance of the campus.

 Moreover, the Office of Strategic Communication may be required to limit events publicity to major attractions when the marquee has space constraints.
 For the purposes of this policy, a major event shall be defined as: an occasion that is open to the public and has an anticipated audience of 150 or more.
 An exception to this definition would include events having a significant interest to the university.